-Landscape poet, creative project facilitator and playwright, as Black Ven.
+Landscape poet, creative project facilitator, writer of oral histories and playwright, sometimes as Black Ven.
 Mostly outdoor walks, workshops, retreats and creative social engagement projects that invite active participation (in small or large numbers) in response to site/place or nature and seasonal themes.
 But in all of this, I’m interested in language and process towards generative change and personal growth, and all things relating to deepening connection to the land.
 My writing is always drafted outdoors to start with, and I’m currently writing a community play about Portland stone quarries, Heart of Stone.

 Projects (creative facilitator)